stucco/relation-bootstrap/README.md

 Finally, SourceText is the original text from which the relationship candidate was extracted, buth with its entities replaced with their OriginalEntityText versions.

+Add "allpositive" (without quotes) to the list of command line parameters if you instead want to look at baseline results wherein the positive class is predicted for every instance.